Handle unlimited channels

 Middleware streams allow you to block socket connections using the MIDDLEWARE_HANDSHAKE

-middleware line and to block individual socket actions using the MIDDLEWARE_INBOUND
+middleware line.
+Individual socket actions can be blocked using the MIDDLEWARE_INBOUND

 and MIDDLEWARE_OUTBOUND